nliautaud/pico-users/README.md

 Copy the `PicoUsers` directory to the `plugins/` directory of your Pico Project.

+*Note that the directory numerical prefix is needed to ensure the Pico plugins loading order.*

 ## Settings

 Users, rights and others settings should be stored in Pico `config/config.php` file.